zynga/jasy/readme.md

 JS Tools
 ========

-New tool chain based on narcissus tree generator.
+Fresh tool chain for JavaScript based on narcissus tree generator.
+Should support all kind of processing for JavaScript:

+- Code Optimization
+- Dependency Calculation
+- Documentation
+- Pretty Printing
+- Code Quality Checks / Lint

 Goals
 -----

 - Light-weight cross platform tool chain for processing JavaScript code
-- In the future a replacement for qooxdoo's massive tool chain
+- In the future a replacement for qooxdoo's tool chain
 - Modular tools instead of one monolithic solution

 Usage